The Participation Project

 Join the Movement

 We are always looking for new nonprofit partners in these efforts.
-If you are interested in learning more, or think your organization is a good fit, please contact Alex McHenry, Senior Program Manager, to learn about next steps.
+If you are interested in learning more, or think your organization is a good fit, please contact Alex McHenry, Program Director – Civic Engagement, to learn about next steps.

-In 2020, the Participation Project partnered with 45 nonprofits across Colorado to provide guidance, training, and resources to assist them in offering nonpartisan voter engagement efforts to their clients and community.
-We engaged 11,206 voters across 35 counties including 4,900 new contacts and an additional 6,306 voters through our GOTV efforts.
-Our team partnered with a diverse group of nonprofits, training 206 staff, volunteers, residents, and constituents on the importance of voting, voter engagement tactics, nonpartisanship, voting rights, and cultural competency.
-CRC hired, trained, and managed 16 organizers to help supplement the work of our partner organizations.
+In 2020 and 2021 the Participation Project registered voters in 37 counties across Colorado (all shown in teal on the map).
+In 2021, we partnered with 17 nonprofits across Colorado to provide guidance, training, and resources to assist them in offering nonpartisan voter engagement efforts to their clients and community.
+We engaged 5,708 voters and trained 476 staff, volunteers, residents, and constituents on the importance of voting, voter engagement tactics, nonpartisanship, voting rights, and cultural competency.
+CRC hired, trained, and managed 6 organizers to help supplement the work of our partner organizations.

 2021 Partner Organizations